AbhiMayadam/Waifu2x-Usage/index.md

 ![fuckywucky](https://i.imgur.com/qTWsZfJ.png)

-What happened was that you ran out of VRAM and Waifu2x couldn't use system memory.
-This occurs when you have slow video memory relative to system memory.
-My laptop has GDDR3 video memory and DDR4 system memory (Thanks AMD) and due to DDR4 being much faster than GDDR3, it will throw this error.
-In this case, you need to reduce the block size to something reasonable.
+What happened was that you ran out of VRAM.
+Keep lowering and trying it again until it runs properly.
+A good rule of thumb is 100 * VRAM in GB.
+800 is the max you should do.

 **I got an error like this and Waifu2x-ncnn-vulkan didn't even launch?**